gilbertkristiaan/exercise-profiling/README.md

 3. Query optimization:
    - Improved the `findStudentWithHighestGpa()` method by replacing manual iteration with a direct SQL query.
    - Used `SELECT * FROM STUDENTS ORDER BY GPA DESC LIMIT 1` to retrieve the student with highest GPA.

+To ensure that optimizations don't affect application functionality, I can create unit tests before making any code changes.
+While I didn't implement tests for this, I know that using unit tests would be the appropriate approach to verify that the application still functions correctly after performance optimizations.